elastic/kibana/rfcs/text/0013_saved_object_migrations.md

   migration using optimistic concurrency control.

 Drawbacks:
-- Cannot make breaking mapping changes (even though it was possible we never introduced a breaking mapping change during 7.x).
+- Cannot make breaking mapping changes (even though it was possible, we have not introduced a breaking mapping change during 7.x).
 - Rollback is only possible by restoring a snapshot which requires educating users to ensure that they don't rely on `.kibana_n` indices as backups.